The PICNIC Team

 Kerith Duncanson: PICNIC Research Investigator

-Kerith Duncanson is a Rural Research Program Manager for the Health Education and Training Institute (NSW Health), an Accredited Practising Dietitian, and digestive health research dietitian at the University of Newcastle.
+Kerith Duncanson is an Accredited Practising Dietitian and postdoctoral researcher at the University of Newcastle.
 Kerith’s PhD studies investigated what and how parents feed their children and resulted in her ongoing involvement in PICNIC.
-Kerith’s current research interests are diverse and include gastrointestinal nutrition, Aboriginal health and nutrition, child feeding and health education.
+Kerith’s current role with the PICNIC team involves researching the effectiveness of the many ways PICNIC is delivered with different parent groups and settings, including PICNIC Sweden, Cambodia and Lao PDR.